BerkayYildirimUA/DS_Project/README.md

 ## Failure
 ### Naming Server
   - Needs to be able to receive a request for the closest ID's of nodes based on the received node id.
-    - This means, send out 2 node objects
+    - This means, send out 2 node objects to the requester

 ### Node
   - needs to have a failback method at every exception to transmit the ID's to the next and previous.